gravbox/GeoLocation/Gravitybox.LocationService.Install/3_GeneratedTablesAndData/ReadMe.txt

-Do not modify scripts in this folder.
+Do not modify the generated scripts in this folder.